lillianwang112/chinese-learning-app/README.md

   - **Practice All**: Practice every card in the deck
   - **Test 10**: 10 random cards with characters **hidden** — only pinyin and English shown.
 Write from memory!
   - **Test All**: Test yourself on every card with characters hidden
-- Draw characters with your mouse/stylus/finger on the canvas
+- Draw characters with your mouse, stylus, or finger on the canvas
-- Scroll back up when you're done drawing to see if you got it right
+- **Session resume** — if you leave mid-session, you can pick up exactly where you left off
+- **Undo** button to step back one card if you rated yourself incorrectly
+- Toggle pinyin and English hints on/off independently in settings
 - Rate yourself honestly:
-  - **"I Know This"** - You wrote it correctly → Card moves to the back of the queue
+  - **"I Know This"** — You wrote it correctly → Card moves to the back of the queue
-  - **"I Forgot"** - You got it wrong or needed to peek → Card comes back sooner for more practice
+  - **"I Forgot"** — You got it wrong or needed to peek → Card comes back sooner
-- **Test Mode exclusive**: Press the **"Reveal"** button to show the hidden character and check your answer
+- **Test Mode exclusive**: Press **"Reveal"** to show the hidden character and check your answer
 - Clear button to erase and try again
 - Audio pronunciation button available
-- Keep practicing!
-Cards you struggle with will reappear until you master them
-- **Pro tip**: In regular practice modes, scroll slightly down to cover up the character(s) to exercise your memory

 <p align="center">
   <img src="screenshots/writing-before.jpg" width="30%" />